airbnb/okreplay/readme.md

 Betamax is at quite an early stage of development.
 It is usable and I would encourage users to give feedback, raise issues etc. via GitHub.

-Please bear in mind that the format and structure of tape files is subject to change at least until there is a first stable release.

 Betamax is not yet hosted on a maven repository.
 You can build from source or use the jar from the [downloads][9] section.
 Dependency details can be found below.